St. James Church (Goose Creek, South Carolina): Description and history

 St. James Church is located on a wooded lot on the west side of Snake Road, between the Goose Creek Primary School and Goose Creek Road.
 It is a single story masonry structure, built out of stuccoed brick and covered with a clipped-gable slate roof.
 The building corners are quoined, and there is a line of simple brickwork at the eave.
 There are entrances at the centers of three sides, with flanking round-arch windows.
 The main entrance is on the west side, with flanking pilasters rising to a decorative frieze and gabled pediment.
 The interior has three aisles separating rows of 18th-century box pews.
 The east end of the building has the pulpit, with an original reading stand and sounding board.
 The wall behind the pulpit carries rich baroque decoration, whose central feature is the seal of George I of Great Britain.
 Its decorations include cherubs in stucco and a pelican feeding her young.

 The Province of Carolina formally established the Church of England in 1706, dividing South Carolina into six parishes.
 The Saint James parish church was built 1713-19 by English settlers from Barbados, and is one of the oldest Episcopal churches in the United States.
 The building has seen some modest alterations, and its walls were strengthened with iron tie rods in 1844.
 The church was damaged by an earthquake in 1886, which collapsed the west gable end.

 The original churchyard is now surrounded by a brick wall.
 Buried in the churchyard is Ralph Izard, a former U.S. senator from South Carolina who served as president pro tempore of the Senate in 1794.
-Robert Jordan, best known as the author of The Wheel of Time series of fantasy novels, also has his ashes buried here.
+Robert Jordan, author of The Wheel of Time series of fantasy novels, also has his ashes buried here.
+A monument to John Parker (1759–1832) was moved there in 1952 from the nearby Hayes Estate, for preservation.